-Proposed Changes to Historic Review Board Policies Draft for May 2019 Historic Review Board Meeting
+Proposed Changes to Historic Review Board Policies Approved by Historic Review Board on July 23, 2019

 Each and every historic building plays a significant part of the ongoing preservation of Oregon City's local heritage.
 Historic buildings reflect the lives and aspiration of past generations and their preservation defines the community in many ways.
 Most of all, thoughtful stewardship of our buildings and surrounding environment can ensure that our sense of identity is passed along to future generations.